otabuzzman/cudacons/README.md

 # CUDAcons
-Considerations on [CUDA](https://de.wikipedia.org/wiki/CUDA).
+Considerations on compiling [CUDA](https://de.wikipedia.org/wiki/CUDA) programs without a capable device (GPU).
 Short descriptions of findings gained while working on parallization of a Java application using [Parallel Java 2 Library](https://www.cs.rit.edu/~ark/pj2.shtml) (PJ2) and CUDA.
 Work was carried out on a Windows box with no CUDA device.
 A CUDA capable [AWS G2 instance](https://aws.amazon.com/de/blogs/aws/new-g2-instance-type-with-4x-more-gpu-power/) was used for testing.

 ### Compile CUDA programs on Windows without a capable device.
-To compile CUDA programs one need a CUDA capable device, the device driver and the CUDA Toolkit with each dependent on it's predecessor.
+To compile CUDA programs one need a CUDA capable device (GPU), the device driver and the CUDA Toolkit with each dependent on it's predecessor.
 To compile programs that load kernels on CUDA devices Visual Studio needs to be in place as well.
 Take a look at [NVIDIA's documentation](https://docs.nvidia.com/cuda/cuda-c-programming-guide/) to get an in-depth understanding of developing CUDA programs.
 This section explores how far to come without a CUDA device.

 Download and install [Cygwin](http://cygwin.com/) (x86_64) with GCC compiler suite.
 Consider a full install to avoid problems due to missing packages.
 Download [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) and extract content (e.g. using [UniExtract](http://www.legroom.net/software/uniextract)).

 #### To compile and link an executable...
 ...run commands in box below.
 This will compile one of the the CUDA samples that don't load a kernel.
 Resulting program should work on any CUDA capable machine.
 Compiler option `-static` assures that any GCC runtime libraries are *inside* the binary.
-CUDA library referenced by options `-L$CUDA_HOME/lib/x64 -lcudart` is a wrapper for `cudart64_75.dll` as seen in output of `nm $CUDA_HOME/lib/x64/cudart.lib`.
+Library referenced by options `-L$CUDA_HOME/lib/x64 -lcudart` is the *NVIDIA CUDA Runtime API* and a wrapper for `cudart64_75.dll` as seen in output of `nm $CUDA_HOME/lib/x64/cudart.lib`.
 The directory containing the DLL needs to be part of `PATH`.
 Check dynamic references with `ldd`.
 ```
 # CUDA Toolkit 7.5
 export CUDA_HOME=/usr/lab/cudacons/cuda_7.5.18_windows/CUDAToolkit